The Chronic: Lyrics

-Snoop Dogg, who had a significant role on the album, was praised for his lyrics and flow, and it was mentioned that "Coupled with his inventive rhymes, Snoop's distinctive style made him a superstar before he'd even released a recording of his own" and that his involvement was as important to the album's success as its production.
+Snoop Dogg, who had a significant role on the album, was praised for his lyrics and flow, and it was stated that, "Coupled with his inventive rhymes, Snoop's distinctive style made him a superstar before he'd even released a recording of his own" and that his involvement was as important to the album's success as its production.
 Touré of The New York Times remarks that "While Snoop delivers rhymes delicately, the content is anything but.
 Growing up poor, often surrounded by violence, and having served six months in the Wayside County jail outside of Los Angeles (for cocaine possession) gave Snoop Dogg experiences upon which he draws."
-Snoop Dogg later commented on the "reality" of his lyrics, stating "My raps are incidents where either I saw it happen to one of my close homies or I know about it from just being in the ghetto.
+Snoop Dogg later commented on the "reality" of his lyrics, stating, "My raps are incidents where either I saw it happen to one of my close homies or I know about it from just being in the ghetto.
 I can't rap about something I don't know.
 You'll never hear me rapping about no bachelor's degree.
 It's only what I know and that's that street life.
 It's all everyday life, reality."

+Snoop Dogg also spoke on the surprise of him performing on every song, "When I listen back to The Chronic album, I’m like, how the fuck was I on damn near every song?
+I was whoopin’ niggas!
+They would be going home to go get chicken, I’d be in that motherfucker all night.
+If Dre even had half of a beat or had the drums, I’d write some shit to the drums and come up with a melody.
+Before you know it, I’m on a song.”

+Sheldon Pearce for Pitchfork wrote, "Snoop was at the center of a writer’s room that Dre had taken to calling the Death Row Inmates: The D.O.C., rapper-producer Daz Dillinger and RBX (two of Snoop’s cousins), Kurupt, Lady of Rage (who Dre flew in from Manhattan), Snoop’s group 213 with Dre’s stepbrother Warren G and a little-known singer named Nate Dogg, and the First Lady of Death Row, the R&B vocalist Jewell.
+This oddball crew convened at Dre’s Calabasas mansion and the Solar studios with musicians Colin Wolfe and Chris “The Glove” Taylor, smoking, bonding, writing, and recording, punching in and exchanging ideas.
+Dre gave shape to L.A.’s present and future.
+His dispatch from inside a city in transition not only furthered its sense of place in the world beyond but helped affect the place it was becoming."

+Dre’s Chronic cowriter, multi-instrumentalist Colin Wolfe, told Wax Poetics in 2014, “At the same time [Dre and I] were like, ‘We need to do some P-Funk–sounding shit, We wanted to make a real Parliament-Funkadelic album.”